zellular-xyz/zsequencer/README.md

 ## Running

-- Use [these instructions](https://github.com/zellular-xyz/zsequencer/wiki/Run-EigenLayer-Holesky-Node) to run EigenLayer holesky node using docker.
+- Use [these instructions](https://github.com/zellular-xyz/zsequencer/wiki/Run-EigenLayer-Holesky-Node) to run an EigenLayer holesky node using docker.

-- Use [these instructions](https://github.com/zellular-xyz/zsequencer/wiki/Node-Installation-Guide) to install and run the node using the source code.
+- Use [these instructions](https://github.com/zellular-xyz/zsequencer/wiki/Node-Installation-Guide) to install and run a node using the source code.